Actindo-AG/Documentation/Core1Platform/UsingDocumentation/03_Highlighting.md

 - "Quotation marks"
    Quotation marks are used to emphasize changing names which are included in the name of windows, views, fields, etc., such as "Attribute key" or "Workflow name".
 For example, the **Mapping from "Source attribute set name" to "Destination attribute set name"** view is displayed.

+- Square brackets
+  Square brackets are used to emphasize buttons that contain only text, for example [EDIT].